Iron Man (2008 film): Theatrical

 Iron Man premiered at the Greater Union theater at George Street, Sydney, on April 14, 2008.
-The film began releasing in international markets on April 30, and was released in the United States on May 2, 2008.
+The film began releasing in international markets on April 30, and was released in the United States on May 2.
 Iron Man was the first film released in Phase One of the MCU.
-The film was re-formatted and screened in IMAX for the first time on August 30, 2018, as part of Marvel Studios' 10th anniversary IMAX festival.
+It was re-formatted and screened in IMAX for the first time on August 30, 2018, as part of Marvel Studios' 10th anniversary IMAX festival.

 Home media

-The film was released by Paramount Home Entertainment on DVD and Blu-ray Disc on September 30, 2008, in the United States and Canada, and October 27, 2008 in most of Europe.
+The film was released by Paramount Home Entertainment on DVD and Blu-ray Disc on September 30, 2008, in the United States and Canada, and on October 27 in most of Europe.
 DVD sales were very successful, selling over 4 million copies the first week and generating a gross of over US$93 million.
 There were a total of 9 million copies sold and an accumulated total sales of over $160 million (not including Blu-ray).
 For the home releases of the film, the image on the newspaper Stark reads before he announces he is Iron Man had to be altered because of amateur photographer Ronnie Adams filing a lawsuit against Paramount and Marvel for using his on-location spy photo in the scene.
 A Walmart-exclusive DVD release included a preview of the animated series Iron Man: Armored Adventures.

 The film was also collected in a 10-disc box set titled "Marvel Cinematic Universe: Phase One – Avengers Assembled" which includes all of the Phase One films in the Marvel Cinematic Universe.
 It was released by Walt Disney Studios Home Entertainment on April 2, 2013.
 The IMAX Enhanced version of the film was made available on Disney+ beginning on November 12, 2021.